yottapanda/website/content/posts/filedepot-intro.md

 ### Other Clients

-I know I've said it a couple of times but for those who are skimming this; Thanks to Jetpack Compose Multiplatform (JCP) I'll be able to make clients for Android, iOS, Desktop and Web.
+I know I've said it a couple of times but for those who are skimming this; Thanks to Jetpack Compose Multiplatform (JCM) I'll be able to make clients for Android, iOS, Desktop and Web.

-The alternatives to JCP this come down to Flutter or a separate codebase for each platform.
+The alternatives to JCM this come down to Flutter or a separate codebase for each platform.
 I initially did start using Flutter but ran into a few issues, namely the lack of solid libraries for WebDAV or OIDC/OAuth2.
 Also, UI not being my strong suit, I opted for one codebase over multiple.

 Now, I'm aware that the conception is that the JVM is particularly slow and bulky compared to compiled languages like Go, Rust, etc. I would have loved to build the entire stack in Golang but alas, the support/community is just not sufficient to build something "real".

 If you're yelling "React Native" at me right now, hear this: JavaScript was a mistake.
 Everything we've built on top of it is like trying to put makeup on a frog.
-Sure it helps, but you literally could not pay me to kiss it.
+Sure it helps, but you still could not pay _me_ to kiss it.

+## File Where Now?

+> Hey, I can't find the code!
+I thought you said this was Open Source?

+For now, I've decided to keep this project closed source.
+At least until I've had the chance to get something that works and clean it up a bit.
+I can't have you lot gawking at my garbage prototype code!

+I intend to, at minimum, open source the server component of the project.
+The clients are a different matter and I'm still deciding on what I want to do with them.

+I'd love to be able to make money out of this project:

+- One way would be to offer a managed solution where I run the server and store your data and I can do this while also making the server open source and freely available.
+- Another would be to make the whole app or portions of it paid.
+Hence, my hesitation to open source the app.
+- Advertising is something I'd rather steer clear of.

+If you have any experience finding a good monetization strategy for things like this, do get in touch!
+I am always happy to receive advice.

+**Regardless, monetization isn't important until I have a working solution**, so that's what I'm focusing on at the moment.

+## Following Progress

+This blog will be the best place to follow the progress of FileDepot for now.
+If enough people take an interest, I may create a mailing list or Discord Server for more regular updates.

+Until the next update/blog post, 🫡.